-The land plan has been designed to preserve large, contiguous open space areas, primarily to allow for the preservation of Ravine, Auburn Markham Ravine, wetlands and other waters, while also providing visual open space for the adjacent community.
-Open space preserves are sited to protect the areas with the greatest concentration of wetlands, to ensure that Village 5 is consistent with the Draft

-Placer County Conservation Plan (PCCP), and to meet the City open space requirements.
+The land plan has been designed to preserve large, contiguous open space areas, primarily to allow for the preservation of Auburn Ravine, Markham Ravine, wetlands and other waters, while also providing visual open space for the adjacent community.
+Open space preserves are sited to protect the areas with the greatest concentration of wetlands, to ensure that Village 5 is consistent with the Draft Placer County Conservation Plan (PCCP), and to meet the City open space requirements.
 These open space areas will preserve the resources in a natural condition and setting, with all activities and management performed consistent with the PCCP and the Village 5 Operations and Maintenance Plan and as regulated by the County Aquatic Resources Program (CARP).
-The PCCP Joint Powers Authority (JPA), or its designee, will own and maintain the VOSP/VOSN areas in the Plan Area.
-If the PCCP is not adopted, then the City or a third party land trust will manage the areas.
+The PCCP Joint Powers Authority (JPA), or its designee, will own and maintain the open space areas in the Plan Area.